pomdtr/smallweb/README.md

 Each incoming HTTP request is sandboxed in a single Deno subprocess by the Smallweb evaluation server.
 If there are no incoming requests, no resources are used, making it an ideal solution for low-traffic websites.

 Smallweb does not use Docker, but it still sandboxes your code using Deno.
-A smallweb app only has access to:

- the network
-- some environment variables (for configuration or secrets)
-- it own folder (read and write)

 And if you website suddenly go viral, you can move your site to Deno Deploy in one command.

 ## Installation